 The idea of wholeness in turn made me think of loving relationships in which two separate individuals can come together, however imperfectly, and complete one another.

 And so these ruminations led me to use the format of a puzzle -- a format whose very nature self-consciously evokes a sense of individuality as well as completeness.
-I wanted Interchangeable Parts or A Perfect Fit -- with its chunky, moveable wooden pieces, brightly colored shapes, and bold patterns -- to evoke an old-fashioned puzzle, the kind that might attract a restless child's attention.
+I wanted Interchangeable Parts or A Perfect Fit -- with its chunky, movable wooden pieces, brightly colored shapes, and bold patterns -- to evoke an old-fashioned puzzle, the kind that might attract a restless child's attention.
 But I also wanted it to be a "fitting" analogy for the complex character of human relations.

 The equation she used to figure this out is a permutation: